rgooler/udemy-docker-mastery/swarm-app-1/README.md

 - See architecture.png in this directory for a basic diagram of how the 5 services will work
 - All images are on Docker Hub, so you should use editor to craft your commands locally, then paste them into swarm shell (at least that's how I'd do it)
 - a `backend` and `frontend` overlay network are needed.
-Nothing different about them other then that backend will help protect datatbase from the voting web app. (similar to how a VLAN setup might be in traditional archecture)
+Nothing different about them other then that backend will help protect database from the voting web app. (similar to how a VLAN setup might be in traditional architecture)
-- The database server should use a named volume for perserving data.
+- The database server should use a named volume for preserving data.
 Use the new `--mount` format to do this: `--mount type=volume,source=db-data,target=/var/lib/postgresql/data`

+docker network create --driver overlay frontend docker network create --driver overlay backend

 ### Services (names below should be service names)
 - vote